Student Computing Policies

 Network capacity, lab computers, print services, etc. are limited shared resources.
 Students should not waste these resources.
 Academic pursuits are the first priority, all other uses are secondary.
 Students should relinquish a resource to someone with a higher priority.

 Academic course-related printing is covered by the student technology fee, in moderation.
 Students are provided with a $50 credit per semester.
-These credits are do not accure from semester to semester, and are use it or lose it.
+These credits do not accrue from semester to semester and are use it or lose it.
 This credit is designed to the majority of all student course-related printing.
 Students for whom this credit is insufficient may purchase additional printing credits online using the PaperCut system or through the Unity College Bookstore.

 It is easy to copy material from around the world.
 Students are reminded that work that is not theirs must be properly attributed.
 Students may not use material, including software that they are not entitled to use.
 Students must not allow software licensed to Unity College to be used by people who are not entitled to use it.